 Our principal uses of cash historically have consisted of payroll and other operating expenses and payments related to the purchase of equipment primarily to support our consumer panel and technical infrastructure required to support our customer base.
-Since the beginning of 2004, we have purchased over \$6.2 million in property and equipment, made \$4.9 million in principal payments on capital lease obligations, and spent \$1.9 million as the cash component of consideration paid for acquisitions.
+Since the beginning of 2004, we have purchased over \$7.3 million in property and equipment, made \$5.8 million in principal payments on capital lease obligations, and spent \$1.9 million as the cash component of consideration paid for acquisitions.

-As of June 30, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$21.7 million.
-Upon the closing of our initial public offering, which closed on July 2, 2007, our cash, cash equivalents and short-term investments balances increased by an additional \$76.7 million, reflecting the net proceeds received during that offering.
+As of September 30, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$100.2 million.